shunliz/AWS-certificate/quiz1.md

 5. The S3 bucket still has the associated default permissions. \(does not matter as long as the user has permission to upload\)
 6. **The pre-signed URL has expired.**

+**Questions 11**

+Company ABCD is currently hosting their corporate site in an Amazon S3 bucket with Static Website Hosting enabled.
+Currently, when visitors go to [http://www.companyabcd.com](http://www.companyabcd.com) the index.html page is returned.
+Company C now would like a new page welcome.html to be returned when a visitor enters [http://www.companyabcd.com](http://www.companyabcd.com) in the browser.
+Which of the following steps will allow Company ABCD to meet this requirement?
+Choose 2 answers.

+1. **Upload an html page named welcome.html to their S3 bucket**
+2. Create a welcome subfolder in their S3 bucket
+3. **Set the Index Document property to welcome.html**
+4. Move the index.html page to a welcome subfolder
+5. Set the Error Document property to welcome.html

+**Questions 12**

+ou have a proprietary data store on-premises that must be backed up daily by dumping the data store contents to a single compressed 50GB file and sending the file to AWS.
+Your SLAs state that any dump file backed up within the past 7 days can be retrieved within 2 hours.
+Your compliance department has stated that all data must be held indefinitely.
+The time required to restore the data store from a backup is approximately 1 hour.
+Your on-premise network connection is capable of sustaining 1gbps to AWS.
+Which backup methods to AWS would be most cost-effective while still meeting all of your requirements?

+1. Send the daily backup files to Glacier immediately after being generated \(will not meet the RTO\)
+2. Transfer the daily backup files to an EBS volume in AWS and take daily snapshots of the volume \(Not cost effective\)
+3. Transfer the daily backup files to S3 and use appropriate bucket lifecycle policies to send to Glacier \(Store in S3 for seven days and then archive to Glacier\)
+4. Host the backup files on a Storage Gateway with Gateway-Cached Volumes and take daily snapshots \(Not Cost effective as local storage as well as S3 storage\)